 Since the bundled package can be separated into its different components, she can calculate her work-related use by using the following:

 Step 1 – Determine the value of each component

 - Home phone: Susan does not have to determine home phone calls because her home phone is never used for work-related purposes

 Mobile phone: $80 monthly ($90 monthly – $10 a month discount)

 - Cell phone use: $80 monthly x 20% work-related use x 11 months = $176

 - Home Internet use: $60 monthly x 10% work-related use x 11 months = $66

 - For the income year, Susan claims a total of $242 on her tax return.

 You may not have thought about it before, but you can receive a large return on your tax when you rightfully claim your home, mobile and internet expenses back.
-Contact TaxReturn.com.au, we can help you in this process, our team of experts will help you achieve the best return possible and allow you to take the stress out of tax time.
+Contact TaxReturn.com.au, our portal can help you in this process, and our team of tax experts will help you achieve the best return possible and allow you to take the stress out of tax time.